Date/Time: 24 August 2022, 10:00-11:00

-On February 21, this year, Colombia’s Constitutional Court legalized abortion during the first 24 weeks of pregnancy.
-How did a country where women only got the right to vote in 1954, where the Catholic church remains influential and where there unitl 2006 was a total ban on abortion end up with one of the most progessive abortion laws in the world?
+On February 21 of this year, Colombia’s Constitutional Court legalized abortion during the first 24 weeks of pregnancy.
+How has a country where until 2006 there was a total ban on abortion, where women got the right to vote only in 1954, and where the Catholic church remains influential, ended up having one of the most progressive abortion laws in the world?
 And what has happened in the months since – do we see signs of a backlash?
-Are dynamics different i countries where liberalisation happened in the legislative bodes rather than in the courts, such as Chile and Argentina and parts of Mexico?
-And why are the political dynamics around abortion so different in Brazil – where there are few signs of liberalization?
+Are dynamics different in countries where liberalisation has happened in the legislative bodies rather than in the courts, such as Argentina, Chile, and parts of Mexico?
+And why are the political dynamics around abortion so different in Brazil, where there are few signs of liberalization?

 Participants: Camila Gianella (Pontificia Universidad Católica del Perú and LawTransform), Marta Machado (FGV Law School, São Paulo), Rachel Sieder (Center for Research and Graduate Studies in Social Anthropology – CIESAS)

 Moderator: Catarina Barbieri (FGV Law School, São Paulo)